Abahani Limited Dhaka: A period of uncertainty (1992–2006)

-In the mid-nineties, many players started leaving Bangladesh's top three clubs Mohammedan, Abahani and Brothers Union for Muktijoddha SKC, after the trio made a gentleman's agreement to lower player salaries.
+In the mid-nineties, many players started leaving Bangladesh's top three clubs, Mohammedan, Abahani, and Brothers Union, for Muktijoddha SKC, after the trio made a gentleman's agreement to lower player salaries.
 In late 1991, Monem Munna returned to Abahani from India, and the club officials paid him a record fee of 2 million taka, which made nationwide headlines, preventing his move to Muktijoddha SKC.
-Munna lead a young Abahani team to the First Division title beating a star-studded Muktijoddha side in the race.
-That year Abahani's new generation included Masoud Rana, Zakir Hossain and Mamun Joarder, the latter's brace against Mohammedan won Abahani the league in the season ending game.
-A pivotal part of the team was their Russian midfielder Sergey Zhukov who created an indestructible partnership with Zakir Hossain in midfield, during the course of the season.
+Munna led a young Abahani team to the First Division title, beating a star-studded Muktijoddha side in the race.
+That year Abahani's new generation included Masoud Rana, Zakir Hossain and Mamun Joarder, the latter's brace against Mohammedan won Abahani the league in the season-ending game.
+A pivotal part of the team was their Russian midfielder Sergey Zhukov, who created an indestructible partnership with Zakir Hossain in midfield during the course of the season.
 Even after the club's league triumph, aside from Munna, the rest of the players got salaries around Tk 8 to 1.2 million.
-The discord in the team camp, saw Abahani lose integral players each season.
-Among all the departures, Sheikh Aslam and Monem Munna remained loyal to the club, and carried on the team's legacy for the following few years, by winning consecutive league titles from 1994 to 1995.
+The discord in the team camp saw Abahani lose integral players each season.
+Among all the departures, Sheikh Aslam and Monem Munna remained loyal to the club, and carried on the team's legacy for the following few years by winning consecutive league titles from 1994 to 1995.
 In 1994, Abahani defeated Kolkata Mohammedan in the final of India's Charms Cup, with goals from Mamun Joarder and Zulfiker Mintu.
-The joy did not last long as, Aslam who had 119 goals for the club, hung up his boots in 1996, while Munna was forced to retire in 1997, due to kidney complicacy.
+The joy did not last long as Aslam, who had 119 goals for the club, hung up his boots in 1996, while Munna was forced to retire in 1997 due to kidney complicacy.
 The 1997–98 Asian Cup Winners' Cup, saw Abahani thrash Sri Lanka's Old Benedictines Club 8–0 on aggregate.
 Nevertheless, the team was knocked out in the second round by Beijing Guoan, from China.